selmanbecar/ig-api-digime/README.md

 # Intro
  - This app is made for Digi.me company for Junior competition
- - Application have all requirements that need
  - First of all and most important application use Instagram api to get data.
- - Application have two routes.
+ - Application has two routes.
 One which provides username and post count and other that provides media picture and date when it was created.
  - For logged in user aplication display all requirements.
  - All backend code is cover and ready to use on frontend.
- - App have 2 test unit which you can run as described below.
+ - App has 2 test unit which you can run as described below.

 # Prerequisites
  - Visual studio code or some other text editor